ActiveBrainAtlas2/nwb/README-behavior.md

     1. Use [nwb_utils.ipynb](nwb_utils.ipynb) (Jupyter Notebook) to validate NWB files after processing.
 See 'MANUAL EXAMINE CONTENTS OF NWB FILE' in header block

+      When uploading to dandiarchive.org "organize" function should be: organize -f "copy" --update-external-file-paths --media-files-mode "symlink" "../output/"

 ## Files